Sankofa-Bloom/choptime-mobile-menu/README.md

 ## License

-Proprietary - All rights reserved by ChopTime
+Proprietary - All rights reserved by KwataLink